anuradhanatoo/Reflektion/README.md

 8. "testdata" folder contains expected response data as well as request body template wherever necessary

-9. "libs" folder contains the API library with all the used functions.
+9. "libs" folder contains the API library with all the used functions for GET, POST, PUT, DELETE API requests and 1 for Comparing Actual and Expected response

-10. All the test scripts along with a common testsuite script are placed under "tests" folder
+10. All the test scripts along with a common testsuite script are placed under "tests" folder. "verify_GET_APIs.js" --> for GET related testcases. "verify_POST_PUT_DELETE_APIs.js" --> For POST, PUT, DELETE related tests

+11. All the API paths and environment related configurations can be found under config folder in config.properties

+12. "node_modules" contains all the npm packages installed during mocha installation and other packages installed above.